Resource Details

 Agricultural Enterprise Areas

-As of January 1, 2021 there were 43 AEAs in the state totaling 1,475,280 acres in 28 counties, covering portions of 119 towns and the Bad River Reservation.
+As of January 1, 2025, there were 51 AEAs statewide totaling 1,648,572 acres covering portions of 31 counties, 140 towns (villages and cities), and the Bad River Reservation.
 AEAs establish eligibility for owners of farmland to sign a voluntary farmland preservation agreement and cluster farmland preservation agreements to promote farmland protection.
 Landowners who choose to enroll all or a part of their farm in a farmland preservation agreement must meet the state soil and water conservation standards on their whole farm.
 Farmland preservation agreements have a minimum term of 15 years.
 AEAs are a foundation for collaboration between landowners, local governments and agricultural partners in the community.
-In 2021, 7 counties were awarded $197,500 to work on incentive programs in 10 AEAs around the state to promote participation and increase conservation implementation and nutrient management.
+In 2025, two counties were awarded $19,550 to work on incentive programs in two AEAs around the state to promote participation and increase conservation implementation and nutrient management.

 Eligibility